GraemeMalcolm/ai-agents/Instructions/Labs/03-multi-agents.md

 # Develop a multi-agent solution

-In this exercise you'll use Azure AI Agent Service and Semantic Kernel to create a multi-agent solution that combines the capabilities of two agents to generate an expense claim email and create a chart of the expense categories in the claim.
+In this exercise you'll use Azure AI Agent Service and Semantic Kernel to create a multi-agent solution that combines the capabilities of two agents to categorize expense items and generate an expense claim email.

 This exercise should take approximately **30** minutes to complete.